+Rapporteur’s summary:

+19 companies express their views and the majority’s view (18 companies) supports the onduration timer should be included in the RX UE’s desired SL DRX configuration.
+Hence, rapporteur suggest the below agreement:

+Proposal 11: [18/19] The onduration timer should be included in the RX UE’s desired SL DRX configuration.

 Question 5.1-5: If the answer of the Question 5.1-2 is Yes, whether the DRX start offset should be included in the RX UE’s desired SL DRX configuration?
 Please give your comments.